llimeht/unswtools/README.md

-# Python modules for automatic website tasks
+# Python modules for automating website tasks

 This module offers a rather ad hoc collection of tools for automating various web tasks within one institution.
 If you're not a staff member at that